neurogym/neurogym/docs/envs.md

 ### DawTwoStep

+Doc:

-Logic: On each trial, an initial choice between two options lead to either of two, second-stage states.
-In turn, these both demand another two-option choice, each of which is associated with a different chance of receiving reward.
+        On each trial, an initial choice between two options lead

+        to either of two, second-stage states.
+In turn, these both

+        demand another two-option choice, each of which is associated

+        with a different chance of receiving reward.

+        dt: Timestep duration. (def: 100 (ms), int)

+        rewards:

+            R_ABORTED: given when breaking fixation. (def: -0.1, float)

+            R_CORRECT: given when correct. (def: +1., float)

+        timing: Description and duration of periods forming a trial.

 Reference paper:

 [Model-Based Influences on Humans Choices and Striatal Prediction Errors](https://www.sciencedirect.com/science/article/pii/S0896627311001255)

 Tags: [two-alternative](#two-alternative)